xcaeag/Nominatim-Qgis-Plugin/README.md

 Goal
 ----

-Facilitate location by looking for places (cities, hydrography ...), based on Nominatim (http://wiki.openstreetmap.org/wiki/Nominatim_usage_policy), exposed by Mapquest (http://developer.mapquest.com/web/products/open/nominatim)
+Facilitate location by looking for places (cities, hydrography ...), based on Nominatim (https://operations.osmfoundation.org/policies/nominatim/)

 Configuration
 -------------

 Specific API options for "Nominatim" service can be set as "option1=value option2=value" Thus, a limitation of the research in a given bounding box is configured by specifying (for example) the viewbox parameter : "viewbox=-1.85,46.35,3.90,42.50"
-The other options are described online : http://open.mapquestapi.com/nominatim/
+The other options are described online : https://wiki.openstreetmap.org/wiki/Nominatim

 Usage
 -----